What’s happening when?

 Payment is by EFTPOS at the first class, or by bank transfer to Swingtown Rebels (account number: 01-0797-0852621-00).
 If you pay online please include your name and the class you are attending as reference for any payment you make.

-Absolutely no experience necessary!
+– Level 1: Absolutely no experience necessary!
+Our beginners classes are in two 6-week long sets – A and B. These include some different material and some repeated, in order to ensure everyone gets a solid grounding in the fundamental footwork styles for lindy hop (8-count and Charleston) as well as a touch of blues to help you handle anything the social dance floor might throw at you!
 Come learn the basics of this fun dance style and we’ll have you up on the floor in no time.
 Lots of people are worried about their “two left feet” but if you can walk you can dance and maybe even if you can’t walk!
-Your teachers will break down the steps in an easy to learn format, and have you social dancing to a range of speeds by the end of the 5 weeks!
+Your teachers will break down the steps in an easy to learn format, and have you social dancing from week 1, and really getting the hang of it by week 6!
 A great way to meet new people and keep yourself active!

-Our beginners classes are in two 5-week sets – A and B. These include some different material and some repeated, in order to ensure everyone gets a solid grounding in all the fundamental footwork styles for lindy hop (6-count, 8-count and Charleston).
-We require people to do both sets before moving up to level 2, but you’re welcome to repeat them as many times as you like if you are still building your confidence.
+We require people to do both sets before moving up to Level 2, but you’re welcome to repeat them as many times as you like if you are still building your confidence.
 We also encourage you to start coming social dancing – it really is the best way to get better (even if it is a bit scary at first!).